Updated: Jun 16

 There is a need to distinguish these two terms that are sometimes used interchangeably but do not mean the same thing.

 Mental wellness is not just the absence of mental illness.
 Mental wellness is the active and continued pursuit of a lifestyle that optimizes the mind and the body for everyday life.

 Mental health is a state of being free from illness or injury (Oxford Dictionary).
 Health is the current status quo and can change based on an injury, trauma, or decline.
 One can say, "I am in good health," but not necessarily claim wellness.

 let's dissect mental wellness

 Mental wellness encompasses everyone, regardless of whether one is diagnosed with a mental illness or not.
-Just because one is not diagnosed with a mental illness does not mean that they are mentally well.
-There are individuals who do not have a mental illness but are stressed, have negative attitudes, residual mental blocks, are overwhelmed by life demands, do not have healthy relationships, struggle with substance abuse, have difficulty coping with setbacks or loss, lack awareness of strengths and weaknesses, have deleterious eating habits, do not exercise, and do not make rest and relaxation a priority.
+Just because one is not diagnosed with a mental illness does not mean that one is mentally well.
+Some individuals do not have a mental illness but are stressed, have negative attitudes, and have residual mental blocks.
+Others are overwhelmed by life demands, do not have healthy relationships, struggle with substance abuse, or have difficulty coping with setbacks or loss.
+Alternately, others lack awareness of strengths and weaknesses, have harmful eating habits, do not exercise, and prioritize rest.
 They lack mental wellness.

 Mental wellness should be a priority for everyone and here are the reasons why:

 Going after mental well-being by adopting healthy mental practices and attitudes helps us face setbacks in life.
 We can better manage circumstances and respond instead of reacting to them, realizing that we always have the power to choose how we interact with our world.
 This realization empowers us to take responsibility for ourselves.
 While there may be times when things happen that are out of our control, we are better able to accept things as they are, process them, and eventually, let go and move on.

 2. Sheds light on our strengths and weaknesses - helping us to make goals and have positive pursuits